Global Fail-over Architecture#

 A simple script to handle fail-over is to have a connection to the replica MySQL Server.

 Next step is to decide on the time to wait between checks of the replication channel.
 Let's say we use 10 seconds here.

-Issue a read of latest epoch from ndb_apply_status in replica MySQL Server
+Issue a read of latest epoch from ndb_apply_status in MySQL Server in the backup cluster